ThinkingInTypes/ThinkingInTypes.github.io/Chapters/08_Generics.md

 Now `sort_items` explicitly requires that the item type implements `<` (as per the `Comparable` protocol).
 Alternatively, we could use `TypeVar('U', int, float, str, ...)` to enumerate types that are known to be comparable, but a protocol is more extensible.

-**Best Practice:** Don't use a totally unconstrained `TypeVar` if the function or class really needs the type to have some capability.
+Don't use a totally unconstrained `TypeVar` if the function or class really needs the type to have some capability.
 Either use a `bound=` or a protocol to encode that requirement.
 Conversely, if you truly intend a function to accept anything (like a generic passthrough that just returns what it was given), then using `Any` might be appropriate, or a `TypeVar` with no constraints if you need to preserve the type identity.
-But be cautious: a function using `Any` will accept and return anything without errors--you lose all type checking for its internals.
+A function using `Any` will accept and return anything without errors--it turns off type checking for that element.

 ### Pitfall: Ignoring `TypeVar` Scope